Steve K. Choi

 CCAT FYST

-CCAT Observatory: rendering of a new six-meter telescope at a 5,600-m altitude site in the Atacama Desert.
+CCAT Observatory: picture of FYST, a new six-meter telescope being built in Germany (with me in front of it for scale; July 2024).
+FYST will be located at a 5,600-m altitude site in the Atacama Desert.
 The telescope is currently under construction for commissioning and first light in 2025!

 CCAT 280 GHz array